Computational models are essential for assessing quantities that are

 cardiovascular disease to wireless networks to drug development.

 A main focus of my research is a multiscale model coupling the fluid dynamics of blood plasma with the movement of red blood cells from which we can start to elucidate trends and aid prognosis of cardiovascular disease based on high-resolution patient-specific data.
 The scale of these simulations requires the use of massively parallel supercomputers, so much of my work involves the development of methods to maximize parallel efficiency.

-News:April 3, 2014.
-The following paper was accepted for the Journal of Computational Physics:
+June 27, 2014.
+The following paper was accepted for oral presentation at the Computing in Cardiology Conference:

 Where will I be?

 23rd International Conference on Discrete Simulation of Fluid Dynamics (DSFD) in Paris, France from July 28 - August 1, 2014.

 Computing in Cardiology in Cambridge, MA from September 7-10, 2014.